Towns & Places:

 Neosho State Fishing Lake

 It is located in the second tier of counties from Missouri and the second from Oklahoma on the south.
-It is bounded on the north by Allen County, on the east by Bourbon and Crawford, on the south by Labette, and the west by Wilson County.
+It is bounded on the north by Allen County, on the east by Bourbon and Crawford, on the south by Labette, and on the west by Wilson County.

 The general surface of Neosho County was a gently undulating prairie, with about 20% bottom land, which along the Neosho River averaged over two miles in width and along the smaller streams about a quarter to half a mile.
 There was an abundance of native timber and many groves of artificial forest, including cottonwood, elm, hickory, hackberry, maple, oak, pecan, and walnut.
 Weibly Bluff, about three miles northwest of Erie, is about 80 feet high, and Ditmas Bluff, in Tioga Township, is about 75 feet high.
 The highest land in the county is in Shiloh Township and does not exceed 150 feet in height above the level of the Neosho River.

 All portions of the county were fertile and produced excellent crops.
 Coal underlined about 10% of the area and was found mainly in Chetopa Township near Thayer.
 The vein was about 18 inches thick, and the coal was good quality.
-The largest amount mined in a single year (1876) was about 100,000 tons.
+The most significant amount mined in a single year (1876) was about 100,000 tons.

 In the early 1820s, the Osage wished for and requested schools.
 Attempts were made but were not successful.
 In 1847, two manual labor schools, one for boys and one for girls, started by the Jesuits and the Loretto sisters, were established at Osage Mission, now called St. Paul.